 The fifth lab consists of investigating the resonant modes of a tensioned string under harmonic forcing and is shown in Figure \ref{fig:wave}8.
-The demo allows the students to explore how the resonant frequencies are related to the string’s tension and length.
-Here, the speaker is once again mounted on the top panel of the housing.
-A string is attached to the speaker's drive rod, and an additional stand manufactured using laser cut particle board is required so that the string can be tensioned by a known amount.
-Washers are hung at the end of the string and because they lie vertically at rest, the tension of the string can be estimated from the mass of the washers.
+The lab allows the students to explore how the resonant frequencies are related to the string’s tension and length.
+Here, the shaker is once again mounted on the top panel of the housing.
+A string is attached to the shaker's drive rod, and an additional stand manufactured using laser-cut MDF is required so that the string can be tensioned by a known amount.
+Washers are hung vertically at the end of the string, from which the tension of the string can be estimated by the mass of the washers.

-The system can be modeled by assuming that the string of length $L$ is under a constant tension $T$ that has constant linear density $\rho$.
-Its transverse displacement $u(x,t)$ is governed by the linear PDE:
+The system can be modeled by assuming that the string of length $L$ has constant linear density $\rho$ and is under a constant tension $T$.
+Its transverse displacement $u(x,t)$ is governed by the linear PDE

-In the demo, the boundary conditions are that one end is shaken harmonically with amplitude $u(x = 0,t) = a\cos(\omega t)$, and the other end is held fixed such that $u(x = L,t) = 0$.
+In the experiment, the boundary conditions are that one end is shaken harmonically with amplitude $u(x = 0,t) = a\cos(\omega t)$, and the other end is held fixed such that $u(x = L,t) = 0$.
 Students are asked to solve this boundary value problem for the steady-state shape of the string and identify the resonant frequencies and mode shapes.

 In the experiment, students are asked to first measure out a string of a certain length as well as the total mass of the washers to determine the tension in the string.
-Then, by performing an experimental sweep over vibration frequencies, students visually identify the frequencies at which they experimentally observe the first 3 harmonic modes.
-The same test is repeated but this time with the tension of the string changed by either adding or removing weights.
+Then, by performing an experimental sweep over vibration frequencies, students visually identify the frequencies at which they experimentally observe the first three harmonic modes.
+The same test is repeated, but this time with the tension of the string changed by either adding or removing weights.
 Finally, the test is repeated for a third time, but this time keeping the tension of the string fixed, while changing the length of the string.
-Using the expressions derived in the first part of this problem, mainly that the natural frequencies are given by:
+Using the expressions derived in the first part of this problem, mainly that the natural frequencies are given by

 the students are asked to predict the ratio of the original fundamental resonant frequency and the new fundamental resonant frequency (after either the tension or the string length has been changed).
 Then, the experimentally determined ratios are also calculated and compared to the theoretical predictions.